ruireng/ProjectSocketProgramming/README.md

     - Mandatory parameters: `hostname` (the name of the host you want to access) and `port` (the port needed to reach the host).
     - Optional parameters: `string` (a string that will be sent to the specified host), `shutdown` (if the TCP connection from this server to the specified host should shut down after sending data.
 If the parameter is added, `shutdown` becomes `true`.
 If not, it will be `false` as default) and `limit` (shuts the TCP connection both ways after receiving a specified amount of bytes from the specified host).
     An example: `http://localhost:7777/ask?hostname=whois.iis.se&port=43&timeout=300&string=kth.se`.

+## About this project:
+This project was made during the spring term of 2023.